Toshiba ExploraVision Science Fair Projects Lesson Plans

-ExploraVision offers a ready-made tool to put into practice many of the National Science Education Standards — particularly in the areas of “science and technology” and “science in personal and social perspectives.”
+ExploraVision offers a ready-made tool to put into practice many of the Next Generation Science Standards — particularly in the areas of “science and technology” and “science in personal and social perspectives.”
 The competition is also an excellent way for students to learn how to work in collaborative learning groups on an interdisciplinary project.

 - Moving toward performance-based assessments of science and problem-solving abilities